Armand de Brignac

-Armand de Brignac, known colloquially as Ace of Spades, is a French Champagne owned by Shawn "Jay-Z" Carter and LVMH.
-The brand is produced by Champagne Cattier and sold in opaque metallic bottles.
-The brand's first bottling, Armand de Brignac Brut Gold, is identifiable by its gold bottle with French pewter Ace of Spades labels.
+Armand de Brignac, colloquially known as Ace of Spades, is a French champagne brand owned by American rapper Jay-Z and French luxury goods conglomerate LVMH.
+The champagne is produced by Cattier and sold in opaque metallic bottles.
+Its first release, the Armand de Brignac Brut Gold, is distinguished by a gold bottle and French pewter Ace of Spades label.

-Originally owned & operated by Sovereign Brands Brett Berish.
+Armand de Brignac champagnes are produced in a multi-vintage style.
+The Brut Gold cuvée is a blend of Pinot Noir, Pinot Meunier, and Chardonnay.
+In 2008, two additional cuvées were introduced: a Rosé and a Blanc de blancs (100% chardonnay).

-The Armand de Brignac champagnes are produced in a multi-vintage style, and the Brut Gold cuvée is a blend of the grape varieties Pinot Noir, Pinot Meunier, and Chardonnay.
-Two other cuvées, a Rosé and a Blanc de Blancs (100% Chardonnay), were released in 2008.
-In 2015, a Demi Sec and a Blanc de Noirs (100% Pinot Noir) also joined the range.
+In 2015, the brand expanded with the introduction of a Demi-sec and a Blanc de noirs (100% Pinot Noir).

 History

 The Cattier family started setting aside portions of reserve wines for a new ultra-premium Champagne project at the beginning of the twenty-first century.
 The first bottles of Armand de Brignac Brut Gold left the cellars in France in 2006.

 The original "de Brignac" name was registered by the Cattier family in "the late 1940s or early 50s", according to Jean-Jacques Cattier.
 It was chosen at that time by his mother, who had been reading a novel featuring a character named de Brignac.
 Dormant for decades, the brand was revived for the new champagne after adding the name Armand.
 This was required by the French industry group Comité Interprofessionnel du vin de Champagne (CIVC) to avoid any confusion with the northwestern French village of Brignac, sitting just outside of the Champagne region itself.

 In November 2014 it was announced that the champagne brand had been bought by a company led by Jay-Z.